renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/privacy.md

 sidebar_position: 4
 ---

-# Anonymity Guarantees
+# Privacy Guarantees

 In the [[Introduction]](/), we mentioned three classes of problems that arise in current decentralized exchanges: Lack of pre-trade privacy, lack of post-trade privacy, and MEV.
-By using pairwise MPC matching and zero-knowledge settlement as discussed in [[The MPC-ZKP Architecture]](/basic-concepts/mpc-zkp), Renegade solves all three of these
+By using pairwise MPC matching and zero-knowledge settlement as discussed in [[The MPC-ZKP Architecture]](/core-concepts/mpc-zkp), Renegade solves all three of these
 problems:

 - **Pre-trade privacy**.
 Since wallets are maintained locally by relayers, the